MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-endorse-content.md

 ## Request content certification

-If you would like to certify your content but are not authorized to do so, follow the steps below.
+If you would like to certify your content but aren't authorized to do so, follow the steps below.

 >[!NOTE]
 >For the purposes of illustration, the endorsement dialog for semantic models is shown below.
 The dialogs for the other content types are almost identical, with the same radio button options.

 1. Go to the workspace where the content you want to be certified is located, and then open the [settings](#how-to-get-to-content-settings) of that content.

 1. Expand the endorsement section.
-The **Certified** button is greyed out since you are not authorized to certify content.
+The **Certified** button is greyed out since you aren't authorized to certify content.
 Click the link about how to get your content certified.

     ![Screenshot of how to request content link.](media/service-endorse-content/power-bi-request-content-certification.png)
     <a name="no-info-redirect"></a>